seanluce/anf-azure-ai-vi-connector/README.md

 ## Prerequisites

 The script needs read access to your Azure subscription and access to your Azure NetApp Files SMB shares.
-It is easiest to run the script from an Azure virtual machine with a managed identity and joined to the same domain as your Azure NetApp Files volumes.
+It is recommended to run the script from an Azure virtual machine with a managed identity and joined to the same domain as your Azure NetApp Files volumes.

+## Demo

+Check out this video for a quick overview and demonstration: [Azure NetApp Files - Azure AI Video Indexer Connector](https://youtu.be/D_mCFWtXb3I?si=oULObl0gR2DJrTi7)

 ## Built With